linode/apl-docs/product/use-cases/overview.md

 - [Serverless](serverless.md): Use Otomi as a landing zone for serverless applications
 - [CD/CD](ci-cd.md): Use the CI and CD capabilities of Otomi

-The usage of Otomi is certainly not limited to these 5 described use cases.
+The usage of Otomi is not limited to these 5 described use cases.
 Combine use cases to create your ideal setup.